kmdouglass/kmdouglass.github.io/posts/complex-data-types-and-the-rust-ffi.rst

 This function accepts a mutable pointer to an RStruct.
 First, it checks whether the pointer is null and if it is, the function returns without doing anything.
-Assuming that the pointer is not null, the ``Box`` is reconstruted from it inside an ``unsafe`` block because ``from_raw()`` `is unsafe`_.
-Importantly, this new pointer will go out of scope at the end of the function so that it will automatically be dropped when the function returns.
+Assuming that the pointer is not null, the ``Box`` is reconstructed from it inside an ``unsafe`` block because ``from_raw()`` `is unsafe`_.
+Importantly, this new Box pointer will go out of scope at the end of the function so that it will automatically be dropped when the function returns.

 Building the library is simple.
-Just run ``cargo build --release`` to build a release version.
+I run ``cargo build --release`` to build a release version.
 The library itself will be found at ``target/release/librstruct.so``.
-On Linux, we can verify that it contains the ``data_new()`` and ``data_free()`` methods by displaying its symbols with the ``nm -g`` command:
+On Linux, one can verify that it contains the ``data_new()`` and ``data_free()`` methods by displaying its symbols with the ``nm -g`` command: